KERAL Film-coated tablet Ref.[7936] Active ingredients: Dexketoprofen

 abnormal

 The most commonly-observed adverse events are gastrointestinal in nature.
 Peptic ulcers, perforation or gastrointestinal bleeding, sometimes fatal, particularly in the elderly, may occur (see section 4.4).
 Nausea, vomiting, diarrhoea, flatulence, constipation, dyspepsia, abdominal pain, melaena, haematemesis, ulcerative stomatitis, exacerbation of colitis and Crohn’s disease (see section 4.4 Special warnings and precautions for use) have been reported following administration.
 Less frequently, gastritis has been observed.
+Oedema, hypertension and cardiac failure have been reported in association with NSAIDs treatment.

-As with other NSAIDs the following undesirable effects may appear: aseptic meningitis, which might predominantly occur in patients with systemic lupus erythematosus or mixed connective tissue disease; haematological reactions (purpura, aplastic and haemolytic anaemia, and rarely agranulocytosis and medullar hypoplasia).
+As with other NSAIDs the following undesirable effects may appear aseptic meningitis, which might predominantly occur in patients with systemic lupus erythematosus or mixed connective tissue disease; haematological reactions (purpura, aplastic and haemolytic anaemia, and rarely agranulocytosis and medullar hypoplasia).

 Bullous reactions including Stevens Johnson Syndrome and Toxic Epidermal Necrolysis (very rare).